ryansheehy0/Cheat_Sheets/C++/cpp.md

 Header files
 - allow any functions to be declared for compile time.
 - specifies an interface for using a .cpp file.

+- Don't include other header files in a header file.
+	- Create a class declaration instead. `class OtherClass;` instead of `#include "other_class.h"`.
+Why?

 ## [Namespaces and using](#c)
 Namespaces define a region/scope used to prevent naming conflicts